abdulsaleh/asyncio-for-ai/src/request-batchers.md

 async def embed_content(
     client: genai.Client,
-    batch_queue: asyncio.Queue[list[str]],
+    batch_queue: asyncio.Queue[list[str] | None],
-    output_queue: asyncio.Queue[tuple[str, types.ContentEmbedding]],
+    output_queue: asyncio.Queue[tuple[str, types.ContentEmbedding] | None],
 ):
     pass
 ```

 The Gemini API accepts multiple contents in a single call and returns embeddings in the same order.
 You need to zip the batch contents with the returned embeddings then add them to the output queue individually.
+When you receive the sentinel value, propagate it to the output queue and return.

 ### Step 5